dmwm/DAS/doc/sphinx/das_cache.rst

 DAS raw cache
 =============
-DAS raw cache holds all *raw* data-service outputs converted into DAS notations.
+DAS raw cache holds all *raw* data-service outputs converted into DAS records.

 DAS cache records
 -----------------

+DAS cache keeps data-services meta-data in a form of DAS records.
+Each data-service output has been converted into DAS records according to :ref:`DAS mapping <das_mapping>`.

+.. _das_cache_data_record:

 data records
 ++++++++++++

+Each data record contains data-service meta-data.
+Its structure is unknown a-priory to DAS.
+Since DAS operates with JSON almost any data structure can be stored into DAS, e.g. dictionaries, lists, strings, numerals, etc.
+The only fields DAS appends to it are:

+- das, contains DAS expiration timestamp
+- das_id, refers to query2apis data record
+- primary_key, provide a primary key to the stored data

+For example, here is a data record from `SiteDB <https://cmsweb.cern.ch/sitedb/>`_

 .. doctest::